At Palihouse Santa Monica, it's easy to fall into the rhythms of life as a resident.

 In continuous operation since 1927, Palihouse (formerly the Embassy Hotel Apartments) has been meticulously maintained and remains renowned for its elegant exterior ornamentation, lush courtyards, and gracious lobby.

-It was in this this spirit that the Palihouse was retailored into a one-of-a-kind urban lodge designed to conjure up the ideal pied-à-terre.
+It was in this spirit that Palihouse was revamped, into a one-of-a-kind urban lodge designed to conjure up the ideal pied-à-Terre.

-Each of the guest rooms is individually decorated in eclectic style, with quirky touches such as antlers and taxidermy on the walls, crystal doorknobs, Malibu tiles, handcrafted wrought iron, custom made furniture, and artsy wallpaper from L.A.-based Abnormals Anonymous.
+Each of the guest rooms is individually decorated in an eclectic style, with quirky touches such as antlers and taxidermy on the walls, crystal doorknobs, Malibu tiles, handcrafted wrought iron, custom furniture, and artsy wallpaper from L.A.-based Abnormals Anonymous.

-Amenities include a lobby lounge and cafe serving breakfast, lunch, and snacks all day, room service, fully stocked mini bars, and discounted access to nearby gyms.
+Amenities include a lobby lounge and cafe serving breakfast, lunch, and snacks all day, room service, fully stocked minibars, and discounted access to nearby gyms.

+Address: 1001 3rd St., Santa Monica.
+Palihouse guest rooms start at $275 nightly.
+(Prices subject to change.)
 For more information or reservations: contact the hotel at (310) 394-1279; visit the hotel website for more information.